Luke Cage: In other media

 Luke Cage is portrayed by Mike Colter in the Marvel Cinematic Universe.

-Mike Colter portrayed Luke Cage in Jessica Jones (2015), Luke Cage (2016), and The Defenders of Marvel's Netflix television series within the Marvel Cinematic Universe.
+Mike Colter portrayed Luke Cage in Jessica Jones (2015; 2019), Luke Cage (2016–2018), and The Defenders (2017) of Marvel's Netflix television series within the Marvel Cinematic Universe.
+This version of the character returned for a cameo appearance in the second season of the Disney+ series Daredevil: Born Again (2026).
+He is set to return for the upcoming third season (2027).

 Adaptations of Luke Cage have appeared in animated series like Ultimate Spider-Man, The Super Hero Squad Show and The Avengers: Earth's Mightiest Heroes.
 The character appears in several video games, including the Marvel: Ultimate Alliance series, Marvel Heroes, and Lego Marvel's Avengers.

 Quentin Tarantino considered making a film about Luke Cage in the early 1990s, hoping to cast Laurence Fishburne in the starring role, but he lost interest in the idea after his friends insisted that this was poor casting and he should instead choose Wesley Snipes.
 Producer Edward R. Pressman worked with Stan Lee on a possible Luke Cage film in 1995 starring Fishburne as the titular character.
 It would have been written by John Singleton and Joseph Dougherty, adapting the original series and the 1992 Cage miniseries and pitting Cage against the villain Moses Magnum.
 Another possible Luke Cage film was optioned by Columbia Pictures in 2003 with Ben Ramsey writing and John Singleton directing.
 Singleton considered Tyrese Gibson for the role of Luke Cage and Terrence Howard as Diamondback.